Chihiro1998/Chihiro1998/README.md

     <td width="60%" align="left">
       <h1 align="left">👋 Hi!
 There</h1>
       <p align="left">
-        I started my career as a <strong>designer</strong>, but my passion for problem-solving and innovation led me to <strong>transition into full-stack development</strong>.
-Now, I'm blending creativity with logic to build <strong>scalable applications</strong> and <strong>beautiful user experiences</strong>. <br><br>
+        I started my career as a designer and later grew into a programmer.
+I hope to combine beauty and technology to design and develop user-friendly and cool applications. 😀
-        I thrive at the intersection of **design & technology**, where user-centric experiences meet powerful backend architectures.
-Constantly exploring new **frameworks, databases, and cloud technologies**, I aim to develop **robust & elegant solutions**.
       </p>
       <ul>
         <li>🔭 <strong>Currently working on:</strong> <a href="https://github.com/Chihiro1998/HomeRentalsApplication">HomeRental Application</a></li>